-I am a Brazilian PhD student under Andrew Rambaut at the Institute of Evolutionary Biology , University of Edinburgh, UK.
-This site is an attempt at publicising some bits and pieces about my field of work: quantitative Biology.
+I am a Lecturer at the School of Applied Mathematics (EMAp), Getúlio Vargas Foundation (FGV).
+This site will eventually be an attempt at publicising some bits and pieces about my field of work: quantitative Biology.
 Biological processes (such as mutation, selection, development, infection, etc) are the product of complex interactions between hundreds to hundreds of thousands of dynamic entities.
 I use Mathematics and Statistics to try and make sense of the data people collect on these processes, hoping to help paint a more complete picture of Nature.

-The posts here will most likely be about the main aspects of my own research such as Biostatistics, scientific computing, phylodynamics and host-parasite coevolution.
+The posts here will most likely be about the main aspects of my own research such as Biostatistics, scientific computing, statistical phylogenetics and, obviously, mathematical trivia.
 But be advised: philosophical rants may appear!

 Other than babbling about science, I like football (watching and playing), opera (watching and annoying others) and judo (watching and practising), in this particular order.
 Oh, and I’m also a dad and a husband.